Y-mAbs Therapeutics Inc. (YMAB) stock is nearly perfect except the valuation - The Dwinnex

-The closing price of Y-mAbs Therapeutics Inc. (NASDAQ: YMAB) was $4.41 for the day, up 4.01% from the previous closing price of $4.24.
-In other words, the price has increased by $+0.1700 from its previous closing price.
-On the day, 536552 shares were traded.
-YMAB stock price reached its highest trading level at $4.5000 during the session, while it also had its lowest trading level at $4.1700.
+The closing price of Y-mAbs Therapeutics Inc. (NASDAQ: YMAB) was $4.36 for the day, down -5.22% from the previous closing price of $4.60.
+In other words, the price has decreased by -$0.2400 from its previous closing price.
+On the day, 646864 shares were traded.
+YMAB stock price reached its highest trading level at $4.6800 during the session, while it also had its lowest trading level at $4.1350.

 3 Tiny Stocks Primed to Explode